tustunkok/tustunkok.github.io/_posts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 +-----------------------------------------------------------------------------+
 ~~~

-It means that you have successfuly install the NVIDIA Container Toolkit and
+It means that you have successfuly installed the NVIDIA Container Toolkit and
-reach the onboard GPU.
+reached the onboard GPU.

 The only remaining thing at this point is enabling GPU support for tensorflow.
 To do this one should edit the `Dockerfile` of the `tensorflow-notebook`.
 The